joedanz/cf-project-tracker/install/README.txt

 DEMO VERSION:
-A demo of this app can currently be found at http://ajaxcf.com/project This version if running on ColdFusion MX 7 - so no image stuff.
+A demo of this app can currently be found at http://ajaxcf.com/project This version if running on Open BlueDragon.
 You can login with username "admin" and password "admin".

 ABOUT ROLES: